|Born||17 Oct 1891|

 ww2dbaseTake care of your health, so that you could spend your old days safely.
 Also, please look after our children and all the relatives as well.

-ww2dbaseSpecial thanks once again to Sander Kingsepp for his help with the translation.
+ww2dbaseSpecial thanks to Sander Kingsepp for the translation of Yamasaki's last letter.
 He also noted that the name Shigeko could also be translated as Hideko or Eiko.

 Visitor Submitted Comments